Ahl al-Bayt: Conclusion

 A typical Sunni compromise is to define the Ahl al-Bayt as the Ahl al-Kisa (Muhammad, Ali, Fatima, Hasan, Husayn) together with Muhammad's wives, which might also reflect the majority opinion of medieval Sunni exegetes.
 Among modern Islamicists, this view is shared by Ignác Goldziher and his coauthors, and mentioned by Sharon, while Wilferd Madelung also includes the Banu Hashim in the Ahl al-Bayt in view of their blood relation to Muhammad.
 In contrast, Shia limits the Ahl al-Bayt to Muhammad, Ali, Fatima, Hasan, and Husayn, pointing to authentic traditions in Sunni and Shia sources.
 Their view is supported by Veccia Vaglieri and Husain M. Jafri, another expert.

 Place in Islam

-In the Quran
+Quran

-Families and descendants of the past prophets hold a prominent position in the Quran.
-Therein, their descendants become spiritual and material heirs to keep their fathers' covenants intact.
+Families and descendants of the past prophets hold a prominent position in the Quran in which their descendants become spiritual and material heirs to keep their fathers' covenants intact.
 Muhammad's kin are also mentioned in the Quran in various contexts.